 Winnipeg-born percussionist Ben Reimer became captivated by the drumset and the music that showcases this instrument at an early age.
-The sounds of drummers such as Neal Peart, Stewart Copland and Dave Grohl fuelled his musical pursuits.
+With his instinctive, natural attraction to collecting music and learning about bands and artists, the sounds of drummers such as Neil Peart (Rush), Larry Mullen Jr. (U2) and Tim Alexander (Primus) fuelled his musical pursuits.

-Reimer first recorded with his indie rock band The Lanes (frequently landing on !earshot’s college radio charts in Canada) and artists such as soul singer Maiko Watson (formerly of the pop group Sugar Jones).
-With Western Canadian Music Award winners, Moses Mayes, Reimer played International Jazz Festivals across Canada and other festivals such as the 10K Lakes Fest in Detroit Lakes and the Evolve in Nova Scotia.
+With Western Canadian Music Award winners, Moses Mayes, Ben played International Jazz Festivals across Canada and others like the 10K Lakes Fest in Detroit Lakes and the Evolve Festival in Nova Scotia.

-Reimer is a member of Architek Percussion in Montreal and Chow/Reimer Duo (with Vicky Chow, piano) and is a Sabian Cymbals, Yamaha Canada and Vic Firth artist.
+Ben is a member of Architek Percussion and is a Sabian Cymbals, Yamaha Canada and Vic Firth artist.

 October 22, 2017 | Make a Noise Festival Marathon